 In the taxi-passenger relationship, the passenger is in control.

-Where women are concerned, your natural tendency is to be a bit nervous when asking her out for the first time.
+Where women are concerned, your natural tendency is to be a bit nervous when asking for her number or asking her out for the first time.

-When you're nervous, you have a fear of "messing up" when asking her out (I know.
+When you're nervous, you have a fear of "messing up" (I know.
 I've been there).

 In order not to ruin things, you may ask her these questions:

 - What days are you free this week?

 - Where do you want to go?

 - What do you want to do?

 Just like a good cabbie, you let her decide and you put her in control.